Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-1/day-1/lecture-materials/install-fest-phase-one.md

 # Install-fest Phase One

-For the first phase of "install-fest", we'll install or verify the install the following tools on our machines:
+For the first phase of "install-fest", we'll install or verify the installation of the following tools on our machines:

 - Slack
 - Zoom